 In the first quarter of Fiscal 2017, we revised our reporting segments.
 Previously we had one reporting segment which included all recreational vehicle products and services.
 With the acquisition of Grand Design in the first quarter, we expanded the number of reporting segments to two: (1) Motorized products and services and (2) Towable products and services.
+The Motorized segment includes all products that include a motorized chassis as well as other related manufactured products.
 The Towable segment includes all products which are not motorized and are generally towed by another vehicle.
-The Motorized segment includes all products that include a motorized chassis as well as other related manufactured products.
 Prior year segment information has been restated to conform to the current reporting segment presentation.

-We manage our business on a product basis.
+We organize our business on a product basis.
 Each reportable segment is managed separately to better align to our customers, distribution partners and the unique market dynamics of the product groups.
 We have aggregated two operating segments into the Towable reporting segment based upon their similar products, customers, distribution methods, production processes and economic characteristics.
 The accounting policies of both reportable segments are the same and described in Note 1, "Summary of Significant Accounting Policies" in our annual report on Form 10-K for the year ended August 27, 2016.

 We evaluate the performance of our reportable segments based on Adjusted EBITDA.
 Adjusted EBITDA is defined as earnings before interest, taxes, depreciation and amortization and other adjustments made in order to present comparable results from period to period.
-These types of adjustments are also specified in the definition of certain measures required under the terms of our credit facility.
+These types of adjustments are also specified in the definition of certain measures required under the terms of our Credit Facility.
 Examples of items excluded from Adjusted EBITDA include the postretirement health care benefit results from terminating the plan and the transaction costs related to our acquisition of Grand Design.

-The following table shows information by reporting segment for the first quarter of Fiscal 2017 and Fiscal 2016:
+The following table shows information by reporting segment: